-What is a Bachelor’s degree?
+What is a Bachelor’s Degree?See All Uni Advice Articles

 A Bachelor’s or undergraduate degree is an academic qualification designed to aid students to gain insight into a subject.
 Degrees are either classified as Ordinary or Honours, and this difference can vary between colleges and universities.
 Typically an ‘ordinary’ degree (or ‘unclassified’) may be awarded if a student completed a full degree course, but didn’t obtain the total number of passes needed to obtain a third-class honours degree, or they failed and had to re-take a module/year.